Sydney-Informatics-Hub/Somatic-ShortV/README.md

 sh gatk4_pon_gathervcfs_check.sh /path/to/cohort.config
 ```

+If all tasks are successful, we recommend backing up `sample.pon.vcf.gz` and `sample.pon.vcf.gz.tbi` to long term storage and continuring to [3.
+Consolidate samples with GenomicsDBImport](#3-consolidate-samples-with-genomicsdbimport).

 #### Re-running failed gatk4_pon_gathervcfs.sh tasks

 Check the number of tasks to re-run using `wc -l ./Inputs/gatk4_pon_gathervcfs_missing.inputs`.
 Adjust <project> and compute resource requests in `gatk4_pon_gathervcfs_missing_run_parallel.pbs` then run it: